 A Nerdy Book Club Winner A New York Times Editor's Choice Pick

-Named a 2018 Best Book of Year by The New York Times, The Washington Post, NPR, Amazon, School Library Journal, and Kirkus Reviews, among others
+Named a 2018 Best Book of Year by The New York Times, The Washington Post, NPR, Amazon, School Library Journal, Kirkus Reviews, and The Chicago Public Library, among others

 My most recent book,THE NIGHT DIARY, released in March 2018.
 This book means a lot to me.
 It was inspired by some of my father's experiences during the Partition of India in 1947.
 Watch this talk I did with my amazing editor, Namrata Tripathi, to find out more.
 THE NIGHT DIARY was also featured on NPR's Weekend Edition.
 Listen to the full NPR interview here.

 The New York Times: "...the family's dramatic journey will keep readers to the end.
 The finale -- unabashedly weepy, deeply cathartic -- is as satisfying as a long, cool, drink of water."